 Should you be concerned about any tree and believe it needs maintenance, please let us know.

-One of our Council arborists will then inspect the tree and discuss the appropriate pruning requirements with you.
+One of our arborists will then inspect the tree and discuss the appropriate pruning requirements with you.

 Trees in powerlines